Hub

 The full-stack primary node.
 Runs the Mac Mini host with the Ubuntu VM, all AI agents, Home Assistant, inference servers, and the complete service catalog.
 There is exactly one hub per Sanctum instance.

 Sanctum is designed to run across multiple physical locations.
-A primary hub at your main haus coordinates with satellite nodes at secondary properties, mobile nodes on laptops, and (in the future) sensor nodes for lightweight IoT devices.
+A primary hub at your main haus coordinates with satellite nodes at secondary properties, mobile nodes on laptops, and sensor nodes for lightweight IoT devices (the RuView door cameras are the first).
 All nodes share a single instance.yaml configuration and communicate over Tailscale.

 What you’re looking at is a multi-site distributed system.
 The kind of thing a mid-sized company might run across three data centers.
 Except the data centers are hauses, the ops team is one person, and the primary node is next to a coffee maker.